-Most people are aware of the historic, unrelenting drought tightening its grip on the United States.
-But too few are seriously contemplating what this means, not just for America, but for the world.
+A historic, unrelenting drought is slowly, painfully, tightening its grip on the United States.
+Many people are feeling the effects—but too few realize how desperate the situation really is.
+But have you contemplated what this epic event means, not just for America, but for the world?

-It wasn’t always this way.
-There was a time when people understood that severe, prolonged drought meant extreme hardship, suffering and, if it persisted, eventual death.
+The Romans weren’t nearly as ignorant as we are today about the impact of drought.
+There was a time when people understood that drought meant extreme hardship, suffering and, if it persisted, death.
 People understood that without rain, crops, fruit trees and pastures died, lakes and watering holes dried up, livestock starved.
-In the past, when a drought tightened its grip, farmers and their families, and even entire towns and cities, recognized early that they had two options: relocate or starve.
+In the past, when a drought set in, farmers and their families, and even entire towns and cities, recognized early that they had two options: relocate or starve.

 Although we’re in the 21st century, this reality has not changed.
 Except that unlike yesteryear, people today are ignorant to the fact that extreme drought kills.